veroxzik/arduino-psx-controller/README.md

 The pin number refers to the `PORT` number, not the standard Arduino number.
 Refer to the purple tags in the image above.

+#### Powering the Arduino

+There are several **mutually exclusive** ways to power the arduino :

+- Use an USB cable with a wall charger (this unfortunately won't work via the PS2 usb port)
+- Wire the 7.6 rumble motor line to the arduino `Vin` pin
+- Wire the 3.3V line to the arduino `5v` pin (yes, 5v pin, not a typo)

+All of these ways are mutually exclusive. **DO NOT** wire multiple power sources at the same time, this can fry your console.

 #### Bypassing the Transistors

 For safety reasons, I suggest using the transistors as shown above to prevent backfeeding voltage into your console.
 This has the potential to cause harm.

-If you do not use the transistors and directly wire your Arduino to the console, the following line must be changed
+If you do not use the transistors and directly wire your Arduino to the console, the following line must be changed at the top of `ps2.c`

 ```
+#define INVERT_CIPO 1  // Set to 1 if CIPO is open-drain via transistor (recommended)
-#define INVERT_OUTPUT 1   // Set to 1 if CIPO and ACK are open-drain via transistors
+#define INVERT_ACK  1  // Set to 1 if ACK is open-drain via transistor (recommended)
 ```

 to

 ```
+#define INVERT_CIPO 0  // Set to 1 if CIPO is open-drain via transistor (recommended)
-#define INVERT_OUTPUT 0   // Set to 1 if CIPO and ACK are open-drain via transistors
+#define INVERT_ACK  0  // Set to 1 if ACK is open-drain via transistor (recommended)
 ```

-***THIS IS NOT TESTED AND I DO NOT RECOMMEND IT, I AM NOT LIABLE FOR ANY DAMAGE CAUSED TO YOUR PLAYSTATION.***
+***WHILE THIS HAS BEEN TESTED USING THE 3.3V LINE TO 5V PIN, I DO NOT RECOMMEND IT, I AM NOT LIABLE FOR ANY DAMAGE CAUSED TO YOUR PLAYSTATION.***

 ## Credits

 Wiring and protocol information from [Curious Inventor's page on the Playstation Controller](https://store.curiousinventor.com/guides/PS2)

-Code base adapted from [CrazyRedMachine's Ultiamte Pop'n Controller](https://github.com/CrazyRedMachine/UltimatePopnController/tree/PSX), which itself is based on [busslave's PSX_RECEIVER.cpp](https://nfggames.com/forum2/index.php?topic=5001.0).
+Code base adapted from [progmem's USBemani v3](https://github.com/progmem/re-usbemani/).

 Discord User GoroKaneda for getting me to work on and document this, as well as additional testing.